vvmk/rt-support-chat-server/README.md

 + authentication

 ### issues
-+ data race on subscribeChannel and subscribeUser
++ possible data race on subscribeChannel and subscribeUser.
+I think this is handled but the error still appears when running with race flag